agentmorris/usgs-geese/README.md

 ## Major open items

-* Move this open items list to GitHub issues
+* Allow variable image sizes in postprocessing
+* Support postprocessing from the command line
 * Populate the "previewing the results" and "generating counts" sections in this README
 * Add checkpointing, currently you lose the whole result set if your job crashes
 * Clean up the extensive scratch space use, especially on Windows, where we create patches, then copy all of those patches